Building a Table for Table Saw

 Laminate SheetTop coatingProtects the surface and makes it easier to slide wood across the table.

-I spent about $150 on materials, but costs can vary depending on your design Tertiary sources, like Google, can help you find local suppliers for plywood or lumber.
+I spent about $150 on materials, but costs can vary depending on your design.
+A quick search for local suppliers can help you find plywood or lumber near you.
 Pro tip: check for discounts or offcuts to save money.

 Before cutting, I made sure to select high-quality plywood (at least B-grade) to avoid weak spots.
 MDF is great for the tabletop, but it’s heavy, so keep that in mind if you’re building a mobile table.
 If you want a premium look, consider hardwood for the frame, but softwood like pine works fine for a budget-friendly option.